Generative adversarial network: Medical

+GANs have been used to create forensic facial reconstructions of deceased historical figures.

+Malicious

 Concerns have been raised about the potential use of GAN-based human image synthesis for sinister purposes, e.g., to produce fake, possibly incriminating, photographs and videos.

 GANs can be used to generate unique, realistic profile photos of people who do not exist, in order to automate creation of fake social media profiles.

 In 2019 the state of California considered and passed on October 3, 2019, the bill AB-602, which bans the use of human image synthesis technologies to make fake pornography without the consent of the people depicted, and bill AB-730, which prohibits distribution of manipulated videos of a political candidate within 60 days of an election.
 Both bills were authored by Assembly member Marc Berman and signed by Governor Gavin Newsom.
 The laws went into effect in 2020.

 DARPA's Media Forensics program studies ways to counteract fake media, including fake media produced using GANs.

-Transfer learning

-State-of-art transfer learning research use GANs to enforce the alignment of the latent feature space, such as in deep reinforcement learning.
-This works by feeding the embeddings of the source and target task to the discriminator which tries to guess the context.
-The resulting loss is then (inversely) backpropagated through the encoder.